-The MPH Program begins with a course designed to introduce students to the foundational content necessary for success in the Program and a career in the field of public health.
-The course (PH 608: Foundations of Public Health) covers twelve areas as defined by our accreditation body-Council on Education for Public Health.
+The MPH Program is designed to address the foundational and advanced knowledge and competencies necessary for success in a career in public health.
+Below are the twelve foundational knowledge areas as defined by our accreditation body-Council on Education for Public Health.
+These knowledge areas are dispersed throughout our core curriculum and are listed in the respective course syllabi.